 Lead acid batteries generally last between 3 and 5 years.
 This means it will eventually fail no matter what you do.
 However, some motorcycle batteries last way longer than others.
 These are some reasons behind premature failure.

 Installing many accessories shortens the lifespan of a battery.
-Check the owner’s manual to find out the voltage of the battery and compare this to demands of the engine and basic electrical components.
+Check the owner’s manual to find out the battery’s voltage and compare this to the engine’s demands and basic electrical components.
 Chances are there is little power left over.
 Don’t install anything which will put unnecessary strain on the battery.

-If the ground connection between the battery and the frame is poor it could hamper charging of the battery.
-As long as the battery is not getting fully charged, it is likely to fail prematurely.
+If the ground connection between the battery and the frame is poor, it could hamper the charging of the battery.
+If the battery is not fully charged, it will likely fail prematurely.

 Make a point to check all the connections to ensure everything is as it should be.
-If necessary, use a piece of sand paper to remove dirt and corrosion from the connecters.
+Use a piece of sandpaper to remove dirt and corrosion from the connectors if necessary.

-It is not uncommon to find abnormal leaks of power from the battery towards certain appliances.
-It could be a high beam light, GPS, alarm or any other electrical component.
-Leaks could end up draining the battery dry and this no doubt reduces its life expectancy.
+It is common to find abnormal power leaks from the battery towards certain appliances.
+It could be a high beam light, GPS, alarm, or other electrical component.
+Leaks could drain the battery dry, reducing its life expectancy.

-To confirm if you have a parasitic leak somewhere, remove the negative battery cable.
-Place a volt-ohm meter lead between the negative terminal of the battery and the negative cable.
+Remove the negative battery cable to confirm if you have a parasitic leak somewhere.
+Place a volt-ohm meter lead between the battery’s negative terminal and cable.
 Read the current draw.
-Ideally it should read zero and this confirms that there is no leak.
+Ideally, it should read zero, and this confirms that there is no leak.

 An insignificantly low reading can be ignored.
-If you get a reading of one amp or more, there is likely to be a leak somewhere.
+If you get a reading of one amp or more, there will likely be a leak somewhere.
 It is time to do some investigation to find out where it is.

-The alternator’s job is to charge the battery after is has supplied power to start the motorcycle engine.
-A faulty alternator therefore leaves a drained battery uncharged so it cannot meet the starter demands.
+The alternator’s job is to charge the battery after power is supplied to start the motorcycle engine.
+A faulty alternator leaves a drained battery uncharged so it cannot meet the starter demands.

-This is a common problem in high mileage motorcycles.
-Keep in mind that the alternators fitted in motorcycles during manufacture don’t last very long so it should not be a big surprise when they fail.
+This is a common problem in high-mileage motorcycles.
+Remember that the alternators fitted in motorcycles during manufacture don’t last very long so it should not be a big surprise when they fail.

 Conclusion

 Now you know how to revive a dead motorcycle battery.
 It helps to buy you a couple of months.
 It should not be considered a permanent solution.
-Once you have revived it once, plan to buy a new battery as soon as you can.
+Once you have revived it, plan to buy a new battery as soon as possible.

-When you do, try not to overload it with appliances as this reduces its lifespan.
-Check the ground connections regularly and keep an eye on the alternator especially if you have had the bike for a few years.
+When you do, try not to overload it with appliances, as this reduces its lifespan.
+Check the ground connections regularly and watch the alternator, especially if you have had the bike for a few years.

 It is bound to fail soon.
-Lastly always have a multimeter handy in case you suspect a parasitic leak.
-These leaks can drain your battery dry and send you back to the shop for a new battery a lot sooner than you hoped.
+Lastly, always have a multimeter handy if you suspect a parasitic leak.
+These leaks can dry your battery and send you back to the shop for a new battery sooner than you hoped.